jordan-public/optimistic-ai-attestation/demo/HOWTO.md

 cd challenge-dispute
 node challenge.js <IPFS CID>
 ```
-- Dispute the transaction by paying a bond based on th information from the above script.
+- Dispute the transaction by paying a bond based on th information from the above script and calling ```disputeAssertion(bytes32 assertionId, address disputer)```.

 3. Voter